OktaEdu/es-delivery-ci4d-lab-guide/ci4d-lab-guide.md

 1. Ensure you are logged in to the Okta Admin dashboard as `oktatraining`

-2. From the Admin menu, go to `Customizations` > `Branding`
+2. From the Admin menu, go to `Customizations` > `Brands`

+3. Click on `Okta Ice` from your list of brands.

 ### Edit the Base Email Style

-1. Under **Communication**, find the **Emails** section and click the `Edit` button.
+1. Click **Emails**
 2. On the **Emails** page, locate the **Base email styles** section and click `Configure`
 3. Select `Solid background` -- this will replace the Okta logo with the logo we uploaded in Module 2.
 It will also set the email background color to the secondary color we set in Module 2.

 4. At the top of the page, click `Save and publish`

-### Navigate to the Emails UI
+### Navigate to the Email Templates

-On the **Base email style** page, click on the `Emails` breadcrumb link to get to the mail **Emails** page.
+1. Click **Emails**
+2. In the **Email Templates** table, locate and click on `Email Factor verification`
+3. Notice that your custom logo is automatically applied to this template.

-### Open the Default Email Editor
+### Examine the Email Factor Verification Template

 Now we're going to customize the content of the **Email Factor Verification** email that users receive when they sign up for customer applications.

-1. In the **Email Templates** table, locate and click on `Email Factor verification`

-2. In the **Preview** window, select the `Code` tab and click on the `Edit` button within that window.

-### Examine the Email Factor Verification Template
+1. Click `Edit` to open the code editor for the Email Factor Verification template.
    For your convenience, we've added an editable copy of the default HTML code used to generate the Email Factor Verification emails here in this VSCode workspace.
 It's called `default-email-template.html`

-1. Examine the line above the comment.
+2. Examine the line above the comment.
 This generates the salutation.
    Notice that it references the profile attribute `user.profile.firstName`

-2. Recall that we've updated the Default User Profile so that customers do not have to provide a first name.
+3. Recall that we've updated the Default User Profile so that customers do not have to provide a first name.
 This means the email generated will look like:

 `Hi , `